 FOCS SHAREHOLDER ALERT: Kaskela Law LLC Announces Stockholder Investigation of Focus Financial Partners Inc. (FOCS) and Encourages Shareholders to Contact the Firm

-/EIN News/ -- PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Investor protection law firm Kaskela Law LLC announces that it is investigating the proposed stockholder buyout of Focus Financial Partners Inc. (“Focus” or the “Company”) (NASDAQ: FOCS) on behalf of the Company’s investors.
+PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Investor protection law firm Kaskela Law LLC announces that it is investigating the proposed stockholder buyout of Focus Financial Partners Inc. ("Focus" or the "Company") FOCS on behalf of the Company's investors.

 On February 27, 2023, Focus announced that it would be acquired by private investment firms Clayton, Dubilier & Rice, LLC ("CDR") and Stone Point Capital LLC ("Stone Point") at a price of $53.00 per share in cash.
 Following the closing of the proposed transaction, Focus investors will be cashed out of their investment position and the Company's shares will no longer be publicly traded.